Chichester Cathedral: Dean and chapter

 The current Dean of Chichester is Edward Dowler who was installed on 14 September 2024.

-Gregory Collins was installed as Canon Chancellor on 12 October 2025.
+Earl Collins was installed as Canon Chancellor on 12 October 2025.

 Vanessa Baron is Canon Treasurer who was installed on 26 September 2021.

 Lay members of the chapter include Howard Castle-Smith and Anita Rolls.

 Robert Sherburne, the Bishop of Chichester, founded four prebends known as the Wiccamical prebends in 1524.

 Music

 The music at Chichester Cathedral is largely led by the organ and the cathedral choir, as there are services daily and on special days in the calendar.
 Outside the regular services the cathedral also supports all kinds of music both religious and secular.
 Visiting choirs, who come from the diocese's parishes and elsewhere, sing in the cathedral from time to time.
 It is common for guest choirs to sing at Evensong during the week.

 The cathedral hosts a variety of concerts that, along with those in the evening, includes a popular series of free lunchtime concerts.
 It provides a venue for visiting artists from across the world as well as those who are locally based, such as the Chichester Singers, who although an independent organisation, have since their formation in 1954, performed all their major concerts in the cathedral.